 ATTEND ONLINE: To attend and participate in the meeting, you will need the 16-digit control number included on your proxy card or voting instruction form.
-You may also ask questions, vote online, and examine our stockholder list during the meeting by following the instructions provided at virtualshareholdermeeting.com/MYRG2021 during the meeting.
+You may also ask questions, vote online, and examine our stockholder list during the meeting by following the instructions provided at virtualshareholdermeeting.com/MYRG2022.
 Please see page one of the accompanying Proxy Statement for details regarding the virtual meeting.

-In addition, information on how to obtain access to the list of stockholders of record entitled to vote at the 2021 Annual Meeting for any purpose relevant to the 2021 Annual Meeting will be available at the time of the annual meeting.
-If you wish to access this list before the meeting please contact the corporate secretary at Secretary@MYRgroup.com
+In addition, information on how to obtain access to the list of stockholders of record entitled to vote at the 2022 Annual Meeting, during the ten days before the meeting, is available by contacting the corporate secretary at Secretary@MYRgroup.com.

-Important Notice Regarding the Availability of Proxy Materials for our 2021 Annual Meeting of Stockholders to be held on April 22, 2021.
+Important Notice Regarding the Availability of Proxy Materials for our 2022 Annual Meeting of Stockholders to be held on April 21, 2022.

-This Notice of the Meeting, the Proxy Statement, the accompanying proxy card and our 2020 Annual report on Form 10-K will be made available to stockholders beginning on or about March 4, 2021 at investor.myrgroup.com/ financial-information/annual-reports and at proxyvote.com.
+This Notice of the Meeting, the Proxy Statement, the accompanying proxy card and our 2021 Annual Report on Form 10-K were first made available to stockholders on March 2, 2022 at investor.myrgroup.com/financial-information/annual-reports and at proxyvote.com.